anira-project/anira/README.md

 #### Platform / engine support

-anira builds on the targets below; the pre-built backends it downloads ship per target as `shared` and/or `static`.
+anira builds on the targets below; the pre-built engines it downloads ship per target as `shared` and/or `static`.
 Engine linkage follows `BUILD_SHARED_LIBS`: a shared anira links shared engines, a static anira links static engines, and an engine that does not ship the required linkage is disabled with a warning: